mocobeta/embcli/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/embcli-core)
 ![PyPI - License](https://img.shields.io/pypi/l/embcli-core)

-A command-line utility tool for generating embeddings using various models and APIs.
+## Overview

-This project is a collection of plugins for different embedding models and APIs, allowing users to test and compare their performance from the terminal easily. embcli is designed to be extensible (in a similar way to [`llm`](https://github.com/simonw/llm)), so you can add your own plugins for any embedding model or API you want to use.
+`embcli` is a command-line interface with a collection of plugins that provide access to various embedding models and vector stores, allowing users to test and compare their performance from the terminal easily.
+It provides a unified interface for various embedding models, making it easy to generate embeddings, calculate similarity scores, perform document indexing and search, and more!

+embcli is designed to be extensible (in a similar way to [llm utility](https://github.com/simonw/llm)), so you can add your own plugins for any embedding model or API you want to use.

 ## Project Status